5 Things You Will Learn in Eating Disorder Recovery

 Eating disorders (or disordered eating) have historically been associated with significant amounts of stigma and misconceptions.
 Despite the opinions of some, eating disorders are not something one “chooses” or something that is “in their head.”
 Eating disorders are real illnesses that impact the lives of millions across the nation.
 Eating disorders know no boundaries and are not restrained to specific demographics.

 They affect people of every race, age, gender identity, sexual orientation, background, and economic status.
 According to data provided by the National Association of Anorexia Nervosa and Associated Disorders (ANAD), eating disorders impact at least nine percent of the population worldwide.
 In the United States, approximately ten percent of Americans will have an eating disorder in their lifetime.
-Eating disorders are among the deadliest mental illness (second only to opioid addiction and overdose) and are responsible for taking the lives of over ten thousand Americans each year.
+Eating disorders are among the deadliest mental illness (second only to opioid and overdose) and are responsible for taking the lives of over ten thousand Americans each year.

 That averages out to approximately one death every 52 minutes that is directly attributed to disordered eating.
 Also, over twenty-five percent of those diagnosed with an eating disorder will attempt suicide.
 Unfortunately, of the millions who struggle with disordered eating, only a small percentage will seek treatment.